juarezpaulino/udacity-datamodeling-cassandra/README.md

-# Project 1 - Data Modeling with Postgres
+# Project 2 - Data Modeling with Cassandra

 A startup called Sparkify hired you as a Data Engineer to help their Analytics team to get useful insights from event data.
 Initially, all the user activity is stored in a dataset folder consisting of CSV files.